Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Heiko Ihle -- H.C.
 Wainwright -- Analyst

 Got it.
-Thanks for the color.
-That's appreciated.
-And can you just give us some more additional color on your future plans for your balance sheet, please?
-I mean, you're sitting on $40 million in cash, another $33 million of trade and receivables.
-You've also got $100 million of debt.
-I mean, if you think -- if you look at it year-to-date, I mean, the cash has doubled since the beginning of the year, obviously due to that loan.
-I mean, philosophically, what do you consider to be a good amount of cash to keep on your books going forward?
-I mean, the BCP loan, you're paying LIBOR plus, I think 3.15% or something like that.
-Now you've done a $1.6 million of repurchases, as per this release.
-But I mean, a lot of cash is sitting there idle and essentially collecting no interest, right?
-Maybe just some medium to longer-term plans that you have in place.
+And thanks for the color.
+I appreciate it.
+And can you just give us some more additional color on the future plans for your balance sheet, please?
+I mean you're sitting on $40 million in cash and another $33 million of trade receivables.

+You've also got $100 million in debt.
+I mean if you think -- if you look at it year to date, I mean the cash has doubled since the beginning of the year, obviously due to that loan.
+I mean philosophically, what do you consider to be a good amount of cash to keep on your books going forward?
+I mean the BCP loan, you're paying LIBOR plus I think 3.15% or something like that.
+Now you've done 1.6 million of repurchases as per this release.

+I mean a lot of cash is sitting there idle and essentially collecting no interest, right?
+Maybe just some medium or longer-term plans that you have, please?

 Ed Guimaraes -- Chief Financial Officer